rafomiya/data-structures/queue-cpp/README.md

 ```

 ### `front()`
-Returns the element at the front of the `Queue`.
+Returns the element at the front of the `Queue`, without removing it.

 ```cpp
 // Before the front: